Roots of the Splintering of the Kingdom of Israel

 Jeroboam also appoints his own priesthood out of the people who weren’t Levites (1 Kings 12:31) and invents a feast day (1 Kings 12:32) to replace the feast days the people had known by declaring one on the fifteenth day of the eighth month (a month after the beginning of the Feast of Tabernacles in Jerusalem).
 Jeroboam sets up an altar in Bethel and goes to make sacrifices there on his invented feast day, with him officiating in a pseudo high priest role.

-The two most important components here are 1) the fact that Jeroboam’s reign was conditional on how he mirrored David’s adherence to the commands of God; and 2) there was some kind of a time parameter set upon this arrangement of “affliction of David’s offspring.”
+The two most important components here are 1) the fact that Jeroboam’s reign was conditional on how he mirrored David’s adherence to the commands of God; and 2) there was a time parameter set upon this arrangement of “affliction of David’s offspring.”

-Jeroboam was told directly that God was causing this split to punish sins committed by Solomon and his regime (v.
-33, mentioning Ashtoreth, Chemosh, and Milcom, is too explicit to be targeting anyone else) and God indicated nothing about replacing or superseding Judah or the house of David.
+Jeroboam was told directly that God was causing this split to punish sins committed by Solomon and his regime (mentioning Ashtoreth, Chemosh, and Milcom is too explicit to be targeting anyone else) and God indicated nothing about replacing or superseding Judah or the house of David.
 Those entities retained their legitimacy.
-Jeroboam’s innovations to defy that legitimacy were therefore the sin – “The Sins of Jeroboam” which echo through the narratives of the book of Kings and of Chronicles, and aborted his dynasty, plaguing Israel (and to some degree, Judah) until it was destroyed.
+God had only stripped unified political rulership from the house of Judah and Jerusalem, not spiritual legitimacy.
+Jeroboam’s innovations to defy that legitimacy were from then on known as “the sins of Jeroboam” which echo through the narratives of the book of Kings and of Chronicles, aborting his dynasty and plaguing Israel (and to some degree, Judah) until Israel – not Judah and Benjamin – was scattered like chaff into the winds of the Assyrian Diaspora.

 Why did Jeroboam rebel?
-The scripture is coy with its description:
+The scripture states it succinctly, but the full meaning is difficult to ascertain:

-[1Ki 11:27 ESV] 27 And this was the reason why he lifted up his hand against the king.
+[1Ki 11:27] 27 And this was the reason why he lifted up his hand against the king.
 Solomon built the Millo, and closed up the breach of the city of David his father.

 “Why does not the pope build St. Peter’s Minster [cathedral] with his own money — since his riches are now more ample than those of Crassus — rather than with the money of poor Christians?”
 (Theses 86)

-Luther is a massive figure, as virtually every Christian denomination other than Catholicism sprung from some variant or other of his initial movement.
-He is a very controversial figure, with many sides presenting piles of information supporting their judgment of him.
-Luther wrote such a high volume of information that his humanity and the passage of time must be kept in perspective, as well as his various audiences and contexts.
+Luther is a massive figure, as virtually every Christian denomination other than Catholicism and Eastern Orthodoxy sprung from some variant or other of his initial movement.
+He is very controversial, with many sides presenting piles of information supporting their judgment of him.
+Luther wrote such a high volume of information and his views changed enough over time that all this should be kept in perspective in any analysis of Luther, as well as his various audiences and contexts.
+Some important things are implied or stated explicitly in Luther’s actions and words:

-The environment Jeroboam arrived at was of a likely relatively complacent or corrupt priesthood which enjoyed the wealth of the nation under Solomon’s hegemony.
+The environment Jeroboam arrived at was of a relatively complacent or corrupt (though still legitimate) priesthood which enjoyed the wealth of the nation under Solomon’s hegemony.
 It is likely Solomon was the unquestioned, dominant ruler who had total authority of the nation and the prosperity that abounded reinforced that status.
-The creation of a slave underclass that did his construction projects likely bubbled with dissent underneath, coupled with the many other ways he violated kingly laws and norms.
-Jeroboam would have had an infinite number of arguments to pose to important leaders and to the rest of the tribes about how corrupt Jerusalem and Judah were, and that a new order needed to be established based on true worship, not the perceived greed and self-serving elite in Jerusalem.
+Reading between the lines, the creation of a slave underclass that executed his construction projects likely bubbled with dissent underneath, coupled with the many other ways he violated kingly laws and norms.
+Jeroboam would have had an infinite number of arguments to pose to important leaders among the rest of the tribes about how corrupt Jerusalem and Judah were, and that a new order needed to be established based on true worship, not the perceived greed and self–serving elite in Jerusalem.
+Surely, Jeroboam might have argued, what Israel needed was a return to an earlier iteration of ruling authority in Israel, before David’s son had ruined things.
+God explicitly indicated that part of the chastisement to the throne of David was the loss of dominion over the other tribes.

-Likewise, the immense riches and political power passing through the hands of many churchmen, clergy, and powerful political figures of Rome inspired the perception of a distant elite.
-It is important to clarify that modern scholarship is more moderate than the two common extremes of perception in the state of the church and faith at the time of Luther.
-The notion that the Catholic church of the time was relentlessly, wholly decadent and the people were desperate for reform is one extreme which isn’t fully supported by the facts.
-Devotion and piety were high given evidence of the frequency of pilgrimages, devotions, and examples of the people of a city banding together to pay for very good priest/preachers.
-Not in all places, of course – there was a general German distrust of Italian influence in a nationalistic sense, and the creep of overt sexual immorality and secular political influence in the highest levels of church authority shaded the perceptions of many and depleted its moral authority.
+It is important to clarify that modern scholarship is more moderate than the two common extremes of perception in the state of the Roman Church and faith at the time of Luther.
+The notion that the Catholic church of the time was relentlessly, wholly decadent is an extreme view no longer widely accepted.
+Many churchmen for hundreds of years knew it needed reform and Rome was in bad shape.
+However, devotion and piety were high given evidence of the frequency of pilgrimages, devotions, and examples of cities banding together to pay for very good priests/preachers.
+Not in all places, of course – there was a general German distrust of Italian influence, and overt sexual immorality and secular political influence in the highest levels of church authority shaded the perceptions of many and depleted Rome’s moral authority.

 “…How was this reformation actually to be implemented?
 By the time Luther himself finally abandoned his monk’s guise, sealed his departure from the vowed life by marrying a former nun, and promulgated a German order for the mass, he was scrambling to catch up with a splintering, restless, hydra–headed movement that offered 100 different local reformations in the name of the same gospel.”